dgkim5360/dgkim5360.github.io/_posts/2017-06-05-install-redis-ubuntu-16-04.md

 PONG
 ```

-it is a normal behaviour of the session to print PONG as a answer of your `ping`.
+It is a normal behaviour of the session to print PONG as a answer of your `ping`.
 Then test the following set and get commands as an example.

 ```shell
 127.0.0.1:6379> set mykey somevalue